SDK

 Brand color variables

-Six --preen-* variables are set on :root, resolved for the current appearance.
+The --preen-* variables below are set on :root, resolved for the current appearance.
 The runtime also sets color-scheme and data-preen-scheme ("light" / "dark") on the document element.

 VariableLightDark